mbeps/artificial-intelligence-university-notes/Machine Learning/Week 4.md

 ![image](https://github.com/user-attachments/assets/e22cd86e-6c5b-4cc0-82de-d4782a088fc2)

 ![image](https://github.com/user-attachments/assets/2a3c2b5f-1a84-4a71-ba7d-f25a75ceaaae)

+> Showing the dice HMM with start state, end state, and transitions between states

 In this diagram, $a_{01}$ and $a_{02}$ represent probabilities of starting with the loaded or fair dice, while $a_{1f}$ and $a_{2f}$ represent probabilities of ending the sequence when in each state.